tariqueahmad275/tariqueahmad275/README.md

 ## 🚀 About Me

-I'm a **SAP ABAP Developer at Accenture** specializing in S/4HANA implementations with a strong foundation in full-stack development.
+I'm a **SAP BTP Developer at Accenture** specializing in S/4HANA implementations with a strong foundation in full-stack development.
 I combine enterprise SAP expertise with modern development practices to build scalable, performant solutions.

-- 🏢 Currently working as **SAP ABAP Developer @ Accenture**, Mumbai
+- 🏢 Currently working as **SAP BTP Developer @ Accenture**, Mumbai
 - 💼 **2.5+ years** of SAP experience delivering **150+ RICEFW objects** on S/4HANA projects
 - 🎓 B.E. in Computer Engineering from TCET, Mumbai (CGPA: 9.16)
-- 🔧 Former **Founding Software Engineer & Tech Lead** at Nextap AI
+- 🔧 Former **Software Engineer** at Nextap AI
 - 💡 Expertise in ABAP on HANA, Fiori/UI5, OData, and cloud-native architectures
 - 📍 Based in Mumbai, India